damianham/amber_demo/README.md

-# amber_react_sidebar
+# amber_demo
 Amber web framework modular application recipe for a React SPA with Granite ORM.

 The amber backend serves both html and json.
 Also includes a JWT authorisation pipe in src/pipes.
-Create a new amber app with this recipe and scaffold out some components with these commands;
+Create a new amber app with this recipe using SQLite3 database and scaffold out some components with these commands;

 ```
-amber new mynewapp -r damianham/amber_react_sidebar
+amber new mynewapp -d sqlite -r damianham/amber_demo
 cd mynewapp
 amber g auth User
 amber g scaffold Category title:string user:reference